 Valentine's Day is creeping up.
 It's an entire day dedicated to showing someone we care about them in tangible, measurable ways (i.e. gifts).
 However, if you're like me, physical touch is equally appealing.
 But how do we bring something exciting and new into our sex lives when the weight of our daily lives is pushing us into routines that don’t feed our itch for intimate exploration?

 Enter: Mutual masturbation.
 It's not necessarily the solution we’ve all been waiting for (or expecting), but something worth giving a try if you haven’t already.
-Especially considering that 80% of people in the U.S. consider masturbation a form of self-care.
+Especially considering that many people consider masturbation a form of self-care.
 What started as a sex writer's personal experiment turned into a sexual activity my partner and I enjoyed so much we decided to include it in our usual repertoire.

 Ahead, I share my honest thoughts on how mutual masturbation has expanded my sexual interests.
 Plus, licensed sex, marriage, and family therapist (LMFT) Kamil Lewis and intimacy and relationship expert and author of Uncompromising Intimacy Alexandra Stockwell share their expert thoughts on the topic.
 Spoiler: Their professional opinions confirm all of the feels I have when I practice mutual masturbation.

 Mutual masturbation is masturbating with more than just yourself.
 It’s one of the ways we're able to reimagine solo-play.
 That said, it doesn’t always have to happen in-person.
 Mutual masturbation can also occur via video or phone.
 Whether we’re touching ourselves or our partners, the "mutual" in mutual masturbation is about having another person participate.